imballinst/imballinst.dev/src/pages/blog/wrapping-2k23.md

 description: It's another year passing by.
 publishDate: 2023-12-29T12:26:50.255Z
 image: /assets/blog/wrapping-2k23/blogpost-background.png
 imageAlt: An image depicting the word "2k23" is getting wrapped inside a box.
+The best box I have ever drawn.
 imageCaption: An image depicting the word "2k23" is getting wrapped inside a box.
+The best box I have ever drawn.
 tags: life
 visibility: public
 layout: '../../layouts/BlogPost.astro'